Xyvir/Qharbox/README.md

 Qharbox rejects the traditional "toolbox" approach of switching between separate tools.
 Instead, interaction is multi-modal and based on intuitive mouse actions:

-* **Left-Click is Always Draw:** Clicking and dragging with the left mouse button always creates a new primitive.
+* **Left-Click is Always Draw:** Clicking and dragging with the left mouse button always creates a new pen-stroke (with shape detection and intelligent snapping).
 * **Right-Click is Always Select:** A single right-click always selects an object or text.
 Right-clicking and dragging creates a selection box.
 * **Implicit Node & Layer Management:** Qharbox has light markup in mind.
 Z-position is handled in-editor by "last-selected-on-top," while the SVG block's top-to-bottom order provides manual control.
-* **Slash Command Palettes:** Pressing `/` opens a temporary command palette to quickly insert or re-instance complex shapes.
+* **Slash Command Palettes:** Pressing `/` opens a temporary command palette to quickly create, insert, or re-instance complex shapes.
 * **Undo is Erase:** No dedicated erase function; either undo or delete the underlying anchor to remove markups.

 This design keeps the user in a creative flow state, removing the friction of constantly switching between modes.